appliedfm/vstyle/docs/source/project_structure.rst

 *Does not apply to all projects.*

-Contains that cannot be found in opam, either because they generally do not have :command:`opam` packages or because a bleeding-edge version is required that has not been released yet.
+Contains dependencies that cannot be found in opam, either because they generally do not have :command:`opam` packages or because a bleeding-edge version is required that has not been released yet.

 * :command:`git` submodules are preferred.